veracruz-project/veracruz/COMPONENTS.markdown

-- Session manager: acts as the TLS endpoint inside the isolate, managing encrypted and integrity-protected communication sessions between the trusted Veracruz runtime and the outside world (see also: Jalisco).
+- Session manager: acts as the TLS endpoint inside the isolate, managing encrypted and integrity-protected communication sessions between the trusted Veracruz runtime and the outside world.
 - Execution Engine: is the WASM execution engine for Veracruz, and which actually executes a program to completion (or failure!).
 The Execution Engine exposes a custom ABI to the WASM binary, and abstracts over the different execution strategies